 You are an underwriter for NC plc, an insurer, and have been asked to cover a large property risk.
-The risk, a warehouse where there are no aggregation issues has recently had a new sprinkler system installed.
+The risk, a storage warehouse where there are no aggregation issues has recently had a new sprinkler system installed.
 The property falls within your target market and seems to fit NC plc's underwriting policy of writing quality, well managed properties.
 However, the market is hardening and capacity is very limited.

-- Explain the position of AB plc under the insurance policy they have issued. (a) (12) - (b) Explain how the underwriting considerations might differ if NC plc were operating in a 'soft' market.
+- (a) Explain how NC plc could measure the exposure on this risk to determine (12) the maximum capacity it is able to offer. - (b) Explain how the underwriting considerations might differ if NC plc were operating in a 'soft' market.